PipelineAI/pipeline/docs/quickstart/README.md

 Notes:
 * This command line interface requires **Python 2 or 3** and **Docker** as detailed above in the Pre-Requisites section.
 * If you're having trouble, use one of our support channels [**HERE**](/docs/troubleshooting) to let us know!
+* Followed these steps described here: https://apple.stackexchange.com/questions/254380/macos-sierra-invalid-active-developer-path:  1) `sudo xcode-select --reset` (didn't work for me, but including this because it worked for others) or 2) `xcode-select --install`
 * If you have any issues, you may want to create a separate virtualenv or conda environment to isolate the environments.
 * You may need to run `pip uninstall -y python-dateutil` if you see an issue related to `pip._vendor.pkg_resources.ContextualVersionConflict`
 * You may also use `--user` if you're still having issues.